Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Applications

 Crucially, all studies referenced above used the linear theory of \citet{Press:77, Lai:97} to compute the tidal kick each mode receives at the pericenter.
 In this work, we incorporate nonlinear hydrodynamics at each pericenter passage, which may allow the mode to grow momentarily due to instability.
 If the mode's phase at pericenter is periodic, then the growth will repeat after a few orbits and accumulate.
-This allows the mode to reach an amplitude large enough to trigger chaos.
-The growth then continues chaotically until the mode eventually runs away.
+This allows the mode to reach an amplitude large enough to trigger the diffusive tide.
+The growth then continues stochastically until the mode eventually runs away.